blbadger/blbadger.github.io/3-body-problem-2.md

 Elapsed Time: 44.9377s
 ```

-which is a small speedup from the `torch` code (which took 49 seconds).
-This difference is not due to module import or other python overheads, as it grows when compute increases (for example, 1k iterations on a 3k by 3k input requires 86.9 seconds with the optimized cuda code but 97.4 seconds via torch).
+which is a ~2.4x speedup compared to the `torch` code.

+### Data type optimization

+The present optimizations revolve around the